edfong/npl/README.md

 # npl
-Python3 code for Bayesian Nonparametric Learning with a Dirichlet process prior.
+This repository contains Python code for Bayesian Nonparametric Learning with a Dirichlet process prior.
+More details can be found in the paper below:

 Fong, E., Lyddon, S. and Holmes, C. **Scalable Nonparametric Sampling from Multimodal Posteriors with the Posterior Bootstrap.** In *Proceedings of the Thirty-sixth International Conference on Machine Learning (ICML) 2019.* https://arxiv.org/abs/1902.03175

+The code has been tested on Python 3.6.7

 ## Getting Started
 To install the npl package, clone the repository and run